NunoSempere/clarivoyance/list/index.md

 [^10]: https://www.openphilanthropy.org/research/new-web-app-for-calibration-training/)

-[^11]: [I have pasted in this and the following Cotra questions from Gavin's airtable: personally, I can't figure out how to easily find out what the parameters actually are or where they are explained in the report, and I doubt that forecasters would be able to either without a lot of work].
+[^11]: [I have pasted in this and the following Cotra questions from Gavin's Airtable: personally, I can't figure out how to easily find out what the parameters actually are or where they are explained in the report, and I doubt that forecasters would be able to either without a lot of work].

 [^12]: https://paperswithcode.com/sota/image-classification-on-imagenet